Unit 6 - Practice Quiz

 Computational considerations in large-scale optimization Medium

-B. The search must be restricted to only integer-valued hyperparameters.
+B. The population size must be reduced to one.

 36 A researcher proposes a hybrid where a Simulated Annealing (SA) algorithm's temperature schedule (cooling rate) is dynamically adjusted by a fuzzy logic controller.
 This is an example of what kind of hybridization?